-A: Yes, you should still be immunized.
-There is no mandatory waiting period between having COVID-19 disease and being immunized; however, it is recommended that people wait until they are feeling better.
+A: There is no mandatory waiting period between having COVID-19 disease and being immunized; however, if you have had COVID-19, you must wait until you have completed your required isolation period and are feeling better before being immunized.

-Q: Should I leave a gap between getting the flu shot and the COVID-19 vaccine?
+Q: Should I leave a gap between getting the flu vaccination and the COVID-19 vaccine?

 Q: I received the COVID-19 vaccine, now what?

-People who have received COVID-19 vaccine are still required to follow all measures put in place to prevent the spread of the virus.
-This includes all public health measures and for healthcare workers, existing PPE guidance, including continuous masking, continuous eye protection and IPC recommendations for COVID-19.
+A: People who have received COVID-19 vaccine are still required to follow all measures put in place to prevent the spread of the virus.
+This includes all current actions and for healthcare workers, existing PPE guidance, including continuous masking, continuous eye protection and IPC recommendations for COVID-19.

 The vaccines being used in Alberta are good at protecting people from developing illness caused by COVID-19 but no vaccine is 100 per cent effective.